postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/new-relic-apm.md

 ## Connecting to New Relic APM

-Before beginning, you must set up APM services for each deployment of your API.
+Before you begin, you must set up APM services for each deployment of your API.
 See [the New Relic APM documentation](https://docs.newrelic.com/docs/apm/) for more details.

 To connect an API to New Relic APM:

 1. Open an API version and select the **Monitoring** tab.
 1. Under **Connect Postman to your monitoring workflows**, select **New Relic APM**.
-1. On the **Monitor API performance** tab, enter a New Relic User API Key.
+1. Enter your **New Relic API Key** (user key).

     > There are multiple types of API keys in New Relic.
-Make sure to use a **User** key for connecting an API to New Relic.
+Make sure to use a **User Key** key for connecting an API to New Relic.
 For more information on API keys in New Relic, read the [New Relic API keys documentation](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).

-1. In **Services** select one or more of your New Relic APM services.
+1. Select one or more New Relic **Services** to connect to Postman.
-1. Optionally, in **Link dashboard**, select one or more of your New Relic Dashboards.
+1. (Optional) Select one or more New Relic **Dashboards** to view in Postman.
-1. Select your New Relic region.
+1. Select your New Relic region (**US** or **EU**).
 1. Select **Connect**.

-> You can also optionally select **Post monitoring results** and configure an integration to send your Postman monitor run metrics to New Relic.
-This uses a different New Relic API key.
+1. If you want, you can also configure an integration to send your Postman monitor run results to New Relic.
+Enter details for the integration, or select **Maybe Later**.
 Learn more about [configuring a Postman monitor integration with New Relic](/docs/integrations/available-integrations/new-relic/).

 ## Using the APM dashboard